asemidotsky/dev-wiki/pages/interview/python-tasks.md

     - `restart`
   - Implement simple `NetworkRuleValidator` service what has one method `validate` with single parameter of type `NetworkRule`.
 Simulate validation as summarazing all numbers between 1 and length of the rule name. return this value from validate method.
 - Firewall module:
-  - Define Firewall class which is NetworkEntity
+  - Define Firewall class which is NetworkDevice
   - Implement network entity operations and add one more abstract operation - `apply firewall rules`
   - Implement 2 different type of firewalls: PaloAlto and OpnSense
   - Firewall has to use NetworkRuleValidator for rule validation when `deploy` method is called